Rounded/ROFilterSort/README.md

 ROFilterSort is part of the Rounded UI Kit framework.
 Other notable pieces of the framework are the ROCardToss and ROTranslucentView.

 ROFilterSort is an easy-to-use framework that allows users to filter a given screen via a segment control and filter buttons.
-The ROFilterBar shows the currently selected filters, and launching the ROFilterView displays the different filters that can be applied.
+The ROFilterBar shows the currently selected filters, and launching the ROFilterSortView displays the different filters that can be applied.

 For example, if you have a list of wines in a `UITableView` you can easily view how the wines are sorted alphabetically and filtered by "red" wine.
 If you'd like to change the filters, you launch the `ROFilterSortView` and click enable the "red" "white" and "sparkling" filters while also sorting by "year."